Behaviour

 Under Race Relations (Amendment) Act 2000 and Home Office Code of Practice on recording and reporting racist incidents (2000) schools are required to record and investigate all racist and homophobic incidents and report them to the Local Authority on a regular basis.
 'A racist incident is any incident which is perceived to be racist by the victim or any other person.'
 This definition emphasises perception, so that if anyone thinks an incident is racist it will be recorded and investigated as such, however minor it may seem.
 Incidents involving children and adults will be recorded whether or not those responsible intended their behaviour to be racist.
 It should also be noted that a racist incident does not necessarily have a victim.

-At Stanford School we investigate fully any racist or homophobic remarks, talking with pupils involved, ensuring a resolution takes place and parents/carers are contacted regarding the incident.
+At Laceby Stanford Primary Academy we investigate fully any racist or homophobic remarks, talking with pupils involved, ensuring a resolution takes place and parents/carers are contacted regarding the incident.
 We record all incidents using our CPoms system and also keep a log of racist and homophobic remarks on a central document that can be accessed by SLT.
 ALL logs are kept up to date and checked regularly by SLT.

 Peer on Peer Abuse